 When his family heard what was happening, they tried to take him away.
 “He’s out of his mind,” they said.

-Are you aware that two of Jesus half brothers have authored letters in God’s Book?
+Did you know that two of Jesus half-brothers have authored letters in God’s Book?

 James and Jude each participated in the growth of the Church after Christs’ ascension.
 But unless you did a little studying, you would not know this by reading the books of James and Jude.
 Why?